 Pull every adjective you can out of your theasarus for this Fight of the Year candidate.
 Hellacious.
 Blistering.
 Fierce.
 Crazy.
 Amazing.
 They barely do this bout justice.
 Salido (42-13-4, 29 KOs) and Vargas (23-0-2, 17 KOs) seemed to be on the verge of being stopped multiple times each, yet neither ever suffered a knockdown despite trading wicked body shots and head snapping hooks and upper cuts.

 Vargas had the upper hand in the first two rounds, scoring nicely with right hooks.
 The crowd was so loud, referee Raul Caiz Jr. thought the 10 second warning clapper was the bell for the end of the round.
 He realized his mistake and got the last few seconds of the round in.
-(To all those who blasted referee Pat Russell for a similar issue in Bradley vs. Vargas at Stub Hub last year, I rest my case).
+(To all those who blasted referee Pat Russell for a similar issue in Bradley vs. Vargas at Stub Hub last year, we rest our case).

 In round six, Vargas hurt Salido with a beautiful upper cut, and Salido seemed to be in trouble.
 Vargas poured it on, not wanting to lose the opportunity to stop the fight.
 But Salido was determined not to fall.
 No one can doubt Salido’s toughness.
 The crowd lept to its feet, cheering the effort from both boxers.
 This is the Round of the Year so far.